ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The mob thnt chased the sherif
-and the negro was so large that it
-scoured the entire country from
-Karnak to Vienna.
-111., a distanc*
-of about sixteen miles.
-When found by the mob the negro
-was handcuffed between two officers,
-and all three were lying 01
-the bank of a creek.
-All three wen
-so weak from hunger, exposure am
-the futile attempt to elude the mol
-that they were not ablo to iuak?

-much resistance.
-While in custody of the moh com
 Ing to Cairo the negro would no
 talk about tho crime, but when hstood
 under- the arch he weakened